Last Updated: 2020-01-19

 Advance tickets can be purchased from just a couple of weeks to a couple of months in advance (booking times for KTM tickets can vary quite considerably throughout the year as they often change timetables and delay the release of seats).

-Alternatively, you can book ETS tickets from Penang to KL online, either directly from the KTMB website or by using an online ticket agent.
+Alternatively, you can book ETS tickets from Penang to KL online directly from the KTMB website.